terzanivan/glas-mail-sender/app/docs/spec.md

 - mail template
 - target state entities

-Each mail template shall be sent only to associated state entities.
-The user first selects the template and afterwards the entities.
+Each mail template shall be sent only to associated `state entities`.
+The user first selects the template and afterwards the `entities`.
+The associations between the `entities` and the templates are predefined in the app's database and the user shall have no control over them.

-After the entire form has been filed a `Send` button becomes available.
+After the entire form has been filled a `Send` button becomes available.
 Upon clicking it, the user starts the verification process of his `personal mail`.

-Once the user completes the `personal mail` verification process and the backend has successfully started sending email to the required entities, the frontend shall display a confirmation that the selected `template` has been sent to the requested `entities`
+Once the user completes the `personal mail` verification process and the backend has successfully started sending email to the required `entities`, the frontend shall display a confirmation that the selected `template` has been sent to the requested `entities`

 #### Technical